skeeto/illume/README.md

 An `!error` "directive" appears in error output, but it's not processed on input.
-Everything before `!user` and `!assistant` are in the "system" sole, which is where you can write a system prompt.
+Everything before `!user` and `!assistant` are in the "system" role, which is where you can write a system prompt.

 ### `!profile NAME`